-- the Group and Authority Balance Sheets as at 31 March 2014; - the Group and Authority Comprehensive Income and Expenditure Statements for the year then ended; - the Group and Authority Movement in Reserves Statements for the year then ended; - the Group and Authority Cash Flow Statements for the year then ended; - the Housing Revenue Account Income and Expenditure Statements for the year then ended; - the Statements of Movement on the Housing Revenue Account for the year then ended; - the Collection Fund for the year then ended; - the accounting policies; and - the notes to the financial statements, which include other explanatory information.
+- the Group and Authority Balance Sheets as at 31 March 2015; - the Group and Authority Comprehensive Income and Expenditure Statements for the year then ended; - the Group and Authority Movement in Reserves Statements for the year then ended; - the Group and Authority Cash Flow Statements for the year then ended; - the Housing Revenue Account Income and Expenditure Statements for the year then ended; - the Statements of Movement on the Housing Revenue Account for the year then ended; - the Collection Fund for the year then ended; - the accounting policies; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in their preparation is the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 supported by the CIPFA Service Reporting Code of Practice 2013/14.
+The financial reporting framework that has been applied in the preparation of the financial statements is the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 supported by the CIPFA Service Reporting Code of Practice for Local Authorities 2014/15.

-In applying the financial reporting framework, the Responsible Financial Officer has made a number of subjective judgements, for example in respect of significant accounting estimates.
+In applying the financial reporting framework, the Chief Financial Officer has made a number of subjective judgements, for example in respect of significant accounting estimates.
 In making such estimates, they have made assumptions and considered future events.